Here’s What The Towns Of The Wild West Look Like Now

 Dodge City is located in the county of Ford in Kansas.
 Originally named Fort Mann, it was built in 1847 to provide protection for travelers on the Santa Fe Trail.
 However, Fort Mann collapsed due to an Indian attack in 1848 and remained abandoned until the end of the Civil War.
 During the Indian Wards in April 1865, Dodge City was built and became a stopping point for travelers.

 Eventually, it became and gained a reputation as a true settlement frontier of the Old West.
-At one point it had more gunfighters, saloons, gambling halls, and brothels than anywhere in the West which attracted quite a crowd.
+At one point it had more gunfighters, saloons, betting halls, and brothels than anywhere in the West which attracted quite a crowd.
 Eventually, Dodge City quieted down and became a rather sleepy town compared to its heyday during the Old West.

 NOW: Dodge City, Kansas